Grilled Swordfish with Lemon-Basil Butter

 - 1/4 teaspoon salt

-While the grill heats, place the butter, lemon juice, garlic, shallot, lemon zest, salt and basil in the work bowl of a food processor and pulse until blended.
-Transfer to a small bowl until ready to serve.
+- Place the butter, lemon juice, lemon zest, garlic, salt and basil in a small bowl and combine well.
+Set aside until ready to serve.

-Grill the fish for 4-1/2 minutes per side, or until cooked through (see recipe notes).
-Top each piece of fish with about 1 tablespoon of the lemon-basil butter just as it comes off the grill.
-Serve immediately.
+- Top each piece of fish with about 1 tablespoon of the lemon-basil butter just as it comes off the grill.